coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/template-kubernetes-azure.rst

 ----------------------------------------------

-Microsoft Azure has a Free Trial subscription (at the time of writing), but it's too limited to run an advanced BigchainDB node.
+Microsoft Azure has a Free Trial subscription (at the time of writing), but it's too limited to run an advanced corechaindb node.
 Sign up for a Pay-As-You-Go Azure subscription via `the Azure website <https://azure.microsoft.com>`_.